michaelelim/portfolio-gatsby/src/posts/hello.md

 ---
 title: "Hello There!"
 path: "/hello"
-date: "2020-10-05"
+date: "2020-10-08"
 coverImage: "../images/hello.jpg"
 author: "Michael Lim"
 excerpt: 'Hello there!
-Welcome to the Gatsby version of my portfolio.'
+Welcome to my portfolio!'
-tags: ["hellothere", "gatsby-portfolio", "portfolio"]
+tags: ["hellothere", "portfolio", "gatsby"]
 ---

-> "Hello there" Welcome to the Gatsby version of my portfolio.\
+"Hello there" Welcome to the Gatsby version of my portfolio.

-> I'm a web developer!\
+> I'm a developer!\
-> But I'm also a process specialist,\
+> However, I'm also a process specialist,\
+> and a digital marketer,\
+> and a project manager,\
 > and a parent,\
 > and a lifelong learner,\
+> and a dreamer,\
 > and a basketball loving, ultimate frisbee playing, sport lover.\
-> I'm basically just a person trying to enjoy life to it's fullest.
+> I'm basically just a person trying to enjoy life to it's fullest!
 >
-> **— Limbo Chronicles S01E01**
+> **— Michael - Limbo Chronicles**